| Title: | Visualising Multiple Pairwise Variable Correlations and Other Scores |

 other arguments |

-The distance correlation is calculated using dcor2d
+The distance correlation is calculated using dcor2d from energy package

-with distance correlation for every numeric variable pair,
+A tibble of class pairwise with distance correlation for every numeric variable pair,

 or NULL if there are not at least two numeric variables